dynamsoft-docs/capture-vision-docs/enums/core/buffer-overflow-protection-mode.md

 # Enumeration BufferOverflowProtectionMode

-Describes the protection modes when the buffer of `ImageSourceAdapter` is overflow.
+`BufferOverflowProtectionMode` describes the protection modes when the buffer of `ImageSourceAdapter` is overflow.

 ```cpp
 typedef enum BufferOverflowProtectionMode